edoardolincetto/reduxonfire/README.md

 ### `login`

-Logs an already existing user into the platform using an email and a password.
+Logs an existing user into the platform using an email and a password.

 **Params**